What Causes Anxiety Attacks and Triggers?

 Anxiety attacks can often be caused by stress, social anxiety triggers, and medical problems.
 They are typically less severe than panic attacks and usually occur in response to a known trigger.
-Anxiety attacks are normally treated with a combination of therapy, medication, and lifestyle changes.
+Anxiety attacks can often be treated with a combination of therapy, medication, and lifestyle changes.
 You can get started with treatment by joining an online therapy platform and connecting with a licensed therapist.

 What causes anxiety attacks?